-• a lot more than average
+- a lot more than average

-• somewhat more than average
+- somewhat more than average

-• average
+- average

-• somewhat fewer than average
+- somewhat fewer than average

-• a lot fewer than average
+- a lot fewer than average

 Although this item at first seems straightforward, it poses several difficulties for respondents.
 First, they must interpret the question.
 For example, they must decide whether "alcoholic drinks" include beer and wine (as opposed to just hard liquor) and whether a "typical day" is a typical weekday, typical weekend day, or both.
-Once they have interpreted the question, they must retrieve relevant information from memory to answer it.
+Even though Chang and Krosnick (2003)2 found that asking about "typical" behavior has been shown to be more valid than asking about "past" behavior, their study compared "typical week" to "past week" and may be different when considering typical weekdays or weekend days).
+Once respondents have interpreted the question, they must retrieve relevant information from memory to answer it.
 But what information should they retrieve, and how should they go about retrieving it?
 They might think vaguely about some recent occasions on which they drank alcohol, they might carefully try to recall and count the number of alcoholic drinks they consumed last week, or they might retrieve some existing beliefs that they have about themselves (e.g., "I am not much of a drinker").
 Then they must use this information to arrive at a tentative judgment about how many alcoholic drinks they consume in a typical day.
-For example, this might mean dividing the number of alcoholic drinks they consumed last week by seven to come up with an average number per day.
+For example, this mental calculation might mean dividing the number of alcoholic drinks they consumed last week by seven to come up with an average number per day.
 Then they must format this tentative answer in terms of the response options actually provided.
 In this case, the options pose additional problems of interpretation.
 For example, what does "average" mean, and what would count as "somewhat more" than average?
 Finally, they must decide whether they want to report the response they have come up with or whether they want to edit it in some way.
-For example, if they believe that they drink much more than average, they might not want to report this for fear of looking bad in the eyes of the researcher.
+For example, if they believe that they drink a lot more than average, they might not want to report that for fear of looking bad in the eyes of the researcher, so instead, they may opt to select the "somewhat more than average" response option.